Fill your College Details

 17. How do you find the maximum and minimum values in an array?

-Traverse the array while maintaining two variables to store the maximum and minimum values.
-Initialize them using the array’s first element.
-For each element, update the maximum or minimum accordingly.
+You would need to iterate through the array while keeping two variables as the maximum and minimum values.
+Initialize them with the array's initial entry and adjust one of the maximum or minimum values for each.

 Python Code